-Frank was a soldier, and all the time he was in Burma as a POW, he dreamed of getting out and having a life.
-He suffered terribly, and was left scarred physically and emotionally.
-When he came home, his fiancee’s parents worried his scars meant he was too damaged to make a good husband.
-They forbade him to marry “Bette”.
+Frank was a soldier, and the whole time he was in Burma as a POW, he dreamed of getting out and having a life.
+He suffered terribly and was left scarred physically and emotionally.
+When he came home, his fiancée’s parents worried that he was too damaged to make a good husband.
+They forbade him to marry Bette.

-She and Frank spoke often, but visited infrequently due to distance.
+She and Frank spoke often but visited infrequently, due to distance.
 As Bette’s health failed, she was moved to a beautiful, privately-funded nursing home.
-She loved her beautiful sunny room, the gardens and duckpond.
-She was waited on compassionately, as she’d cared for many others.
+She loved her lovely sunny room, the gardens and duckpond.
+She was served compassionately, as she’d cared for many others.

-After that, if necessary, we paid ourselves for a taxi to get Frank to Bette.
-Once I asked him how she afforded such a nice nursing home.
+After that, if necessary, we paid for a taxi to get Frank to Bette.
+Once, I asked him how she afforded such a nice nursing home.
 Putting finger to lips, he showed me sheaths of legal documents, insurance, investments, pensions.

-Then the call from the nursing home, “Please get Frank”.
+Then one day, the call came from the nursing home: “Please bring Frank”.
 Beautiful Bette had passed away in her sleep.
 Frank said his goodbyes.

 Returning to his home, I found Frank happy.
-“She’s free”, he said.
+“She’s free,” he said.
 “No more pain.
-Someday, I’ll join her — free, too.”
-Bette’s 18 years of care cost Frank one million dollars.
-He then trust-funded the nursing home for free care in Bette’s name — endowing two beds for the forseeable future.
+Someday, I’ll join her.
+I’ll be free, too.”
+Bette’s 18 years of care cost Frank one million pounds.
+He created a trust fund for nursing home in Bette’s name, endowing two beds for the foreseeable future.